 Dr. Micah Kiel

-Kiel has been awarded a sabbatical for the fall of 2015; he will be a resident at the Collegeville Institute where he will write and research the book of Revelation and ecology.
+Kiel was on sabbatical for the fall of 2015 where he was a resident at the Collegeville Institute.
 In the fall of 2014, Dr. Kiel published commentaries on the books of Ecclesiastes and Tobit in the Fortress Commentary on the Bible: The Old Testament and Apocrypha.

 Dr. Matthew Coomber

 Coomber is currently writing Amos and Micah Through the Centuries for the Blackwell Bible Commentary Series.
 In Fall 2014, Dr. Coomber published the Fortress Commentary on the Bible: The Old Testament and Apocrypha, with co-editors Gale A. Yee and Hugh R. Page.
 In addition to his editoral work, Coomber's entries to this volume include "Reading the Old Testament in Ancient and Contemporary Contexts," and commentaries on the books of Jonah and Micah.
 In the summer of 2015 he published "Occupying the Temple in Ancient Judah: Resisting Debt Abuses, from Jerusalem to Wall Street," in Reading the Bible in an Age of Crisis.

 Father Bud Grant, PhD